notificationapi-com/notificationapi-react-client-sdk/README.md

 5. **Commit and Push**

-   - Once you’ve made and tested your changes, commit them with a meaningful message:
+   - Once you've made and tested your changes, commit them with a meaningful message:

      ```bash
      git add .